How To Use LinkedIn Effectively

 - Check out this guide to improve your social media career networking game

-- Have you got an internship this summer?
-Read our Ultimate Guide to Summer Internships to find out how and why you should consider looking for one!
+- Read our Ultimate Guide to Internships to find out how and why you should consider looking for one!

 Follow us on LinkedIn!
 On the Oxford Scholastica Academy page you’ll find interesting articles relating to subjects you might be studying, and more information about our summer schools in Oxford.
 You should also remember to add the Oxford Scholastica Academy to your profile in order to join our alumni community.

 Get some work experience to put on your LinkedIn profile

 On our one-week Virtual Internships, you’ll be placed with one of our exciting partner organisations and will work on a real project for them.
 You’ll be supported by a Mentor in order to make sure that you add as much value as possible to your host organisation.
 At the end of the week, you’ll present your work to the host organisation.
 They’ll provide you with a Letter of Recommendation, and you’ll leave with a real insight into what a career in that field is like, as well as the experience you need to kick-start your career.